DataDog/documentation/content/en/security_monitoring/explorer.md

     text: "Detection Rules"
 ---

-From the Security Signals Explorer, you can triage security signals.
+From the [Security Signals Explorer][4], correlate and triage security signals.

 {{< img src="security_monitoring/explorer/security_signals_explorer_view.png" alt="Security Signals Explorer view" responsive="true" >}}

 In this view, you can:

-* [Build a context](#context) to explore your Security Signals.
+* Explore your Security Signals
-* [Visualize your Security Signals](#visualization) as a filtered Security Signals table or Security Signals Analytics.
+* Inspect a Security Signal
-* Inspect a security signal in the [Security Signal Panel](#security-signal-panel).
+* Visualize your Security Signal Analytics

 ## Context